-The Contractor shall be fully integrated into various Air Force production planning processes in order to demand plan appropriately and be synchronized with the customer's work requirements.
+The Contractor shall be fully integrated into various Air Force production planning processes (i.e. local systems, local meetings, etc) in order to demand plan appropriately and be synchronized with the customer's work requirements.

 2.2.3 Other Meetings as Needed/Required